drywall/customSalsa/README.md

 Performs a Luhn check on the credit card number as well as checking the length/format of the CVV to make sure it corresponds to the card type.

+##### donation.validateDonationForm #####

+Checks that all required fields are valid, payment info is good, etc. on a donation form.
+Call this on form submit so your users don't have to wait for Salsa's response!
+(Note: doesn't check everything quite yet)

+##### donation.validateStep #####

+If you're using the makeMultistep method (see below), this method validates a particular 'step' before users can move on to the next one.

 ##### donation.validateForm #####

 Checks that all required fields are valid, payment info is good, etc. on a donation form.
 Call this on form submit so your users don't have to wait for Salsa's response!
 (Note: doesn't check everything quite yet)

+##### donation.makeMultistep #####

+This gargantuan method (which itself contains many other methods) can be called to transform a regular donation form into a fancy, beautiful multi-step donation form a la the Obama campaign.
+Best when used with the SASS multistep partial.
+COMPLETELY UNTESTED in this context; this is code that was written as a standalone system and recently folded into this project — there may be bad function calls and whatnot that still need to be resolved.

 ##### donation.lightbox.init #####